Eddie Coker

-Edward Eugene Coker (born December 1, 1960 in Midland, Texas) is a children's singer/songwriter from Dallas, Texas, now living in Manitou Springs, Colorado.
+Edward Eugene Coker (born December 1, 1960) is an American children’s music singer-songwriter originally based in Dallas, Texas.

 Coker grew up in Highland Park, Texas, attended Highland Park High School, and earned a degree in music from Southern Methodist University.
 Originally an opera singer, Coker has been writing, recording, and performing children's music since 1987.
 Coker's songs draw on a wide range of rock and popular influences ranging from The B-52's and Queen to classical music.
 His songs and performances also feature fanciful and quirky characters such as Fred, a "purple red-truck-driving duck", and Regina, a musician-turned-construction-worker octopus.

-Coker has composed music for Barney & Friends, Chuck E. Cheese's, and Borders Books, and was the host of the Saturday-morning show "The Weird, Wild World of Eddie Coker" on Radio Disney.
+Coker has composed music for Barney & Friends, Chuck E. Cheese, and Borders Books, and was the host of the Saturday-morning show "The Weird, Wild World of Eddie Coker" on Radio Disney.
 He typically performs over 200 concerts a year; fellow Texas musician Sara Hickman described him as "the James Brown of children's music...
 The hardest-working man in kids' show business."
+He currently resides in Manitou Springs, Colorado.